genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 ## Permission Codes

-Now moving to RIGHT_SUMMARY permission codes.
+Now you need to look at RIGHT_SUMMARY permission codes.

-Permission codes allow you to establish a yes/no type access to resources (req-reps, dataserver, event handler), but they don’t act dynamically and they won’t filter rows based on fine grain criteria (like dynamic permissions would).
+Permission codes enable you to establish a yes/no type access to resources (request servers, dataserver, event handler), but they don’t act dynamically and they won’t filter rows based on fine-grain criteria (in the way that dynamic permissions would).

-For the purpose of this script we can keep things simple.
+For the purpose of this script, we can keep things simple.
 In reality you would use a GUI to create new rights, create new profiles and assign users to profiles.
 This would give rights to each user.

 \[//\]: # (There is a plan to add a table at this point.)

 In our trading app example we can set two types of rights:

 * TRADER (enables the trader to read and write trades - but only for their own related counterparties)
 * SUPPORT (enables support to have read-only access to everything)

 In terms of definitions, you can add the codes as part of the permissions block in the relevant event handler.
-For example, for the TRADE_INSERT event handler we could have:
+For example, for the TRADE_INSERT event handler you could have:

 ```kotlin
   eventHandler<Trade>(name = "TRADE_INSERT") {